Skip to main content

 Who it’s best for: Residential GCs, commercial contractors, remodelers, specialty subs, and anyone tired of paying per user or per project.
 If you’re doing anywhere from $1M to $50M+ in annual volume and want one platform that covers everything from first lead to final invoice, Projul fits.

-Where Projul really wins: If you want all-in-one construction management without the enterprise price tag or the per-user tax, Projul is the strongest option on this list.
+Where Projul really wins: If you want all-in-one construction project management without the enterprise price tag or the per-user tax, Projul is the strongest option on this list.
 The transparent pricing alone saves most contractors thousands per year compared to Procore.
 Don’t just take our word for it, see what real contractors are saying.

 Book a free demo at projul.com to see it for yourself.